 - Flexion-distraction technique.
 A hands-on and gentle spinal manipulation that will involve pumping action on the intervertebral disc rather than applying direct force.

-- Rehabilitative exercise.
+- Physiotherapy.
 Critical to restoring proper long-term movement patterns, posture and reducing the likelihood of relapse.

 - Electro-myotherapy.
 A low frequency electrical current is used to stimulate the neck muscles for pain relief or muscle activation in some cases.